Christopher Nolan: 2023–present: Oppenheimer and The Odyssey

-As of February 2025, Nolan will once again work with Universal Studios on The Odyssey, an adaptation of the Ancient Greek epic poem the Odyssey by Homer.
-It is scheduled to be released in July 2026.
-It follows Odysseus (portrayed by Matt Damon), the legendary Greek king of Ithaca, on his perilous journey to return home following the Trojan War, his encounters with the cyclops Polyphemus, the Sirens, and the witch goddess Circe, and his reunion with his wife, Penelope.
-With an estimated production budget of $250 million, it is poised to be the most expensive film of Nolan's career.
-The film will be the first mainstream blockbuster to be shot entirely on IMAX film.
-Nolan was elected president of the Directors Guild of America, a labour organisation representing more than 19,500 members, in September 2025.
+In 2025, Nolan was elected president of the Directors Guild of America, a labour organisation representing more than 19,500 members.
+His next directorial effort was The Odyssey, an adaptation of the ancient Greek epic poem the Odyssey by Homer.
+It follows Odysseus (portrayed by Matt Damon), the Greek king of Ithaca, on his perilous journey to return home following the Trojan War.
+Made on a budget of $250 million, The Odyssey is among the most expensive films of Nolan's career and the first to be shot entirely in IMAX's 70 mm film cameras.
+Nolan described it as the largest and most challenging production of his career due to its scale.
+He explained that he adapted the film because no major Hollywood studio had turned it into a large-scale production, calling it "an odd gap in movie history".
+Leading up to its release, The Odyssey was subject to online backlash and criticism regarding Nolan's casting choices of non-Greek actors, the use of American accents and modern English dialogue, and the production design.
+It was released in July 2026 to widespread critical acclaim.
+Peter Bradshaw of The Guardian gave The Odyssey five out of five, calling it "a film with thrilling ambition, boldness, seriousness, generosity and flair".
+Amy Nicholson of the Los Angeles Times called it "a mighty Trojan horse of [Nolan]'s thematic obsessions", writing that he "rejiggers Homer and a bit of Virgil" to create a tale "fixated on memory, self-identity, destructive genius and the slippage of time."
+It became the highest-grossing film in Nolan's career at $1.686 billion.

 Personal life and public image

-Nolan and his wife Emma Thomas in January 2011.
+Nolan and his wife Emma Thomas in 2011.
 Thomas has worked as a producer on all of Nolan's films since 1997.

-Nolan is married to Emma Thomas, whom he met at University College London when he was 19.
-She has worked as a producer on all of his films since 1997.
+Nolan has been married to Emma Thomas since 1997.
+They met at University College London when Nolan was 19.
+Thomas has worked as a producer on all of Nolan's films since 1997, the same year they were married.
 The couple have four children and reside in Los Angeles.
-Nolan and Thomas were included in the Sunday Times Rich List of 2025 with an estimated net worth of £360 million.
+Nolan and Thomas were included in the Sunday Times Rich List of 2026 with an estimated net worth of £370 million.

 Nolan prefers to maintain a certain level of mystery about his work.
 Refusing to discuss his personal life, he feels that too much biographical information about a filmmaker detracts from the experience of his audiences.
 He stated, "I actually don't want people to have me in mind at all when they're watching the films."
 He does not own a smartphone or have an email address, preferring to hand-deliver his scripts to actors instead and have his wife handle outreach with producers and distributors.
+Unlike most of his filmmaker peers, Nolan is known for wearing suit jackets on set, describing them as a "uniform" that simplifies his daily routine and allows him to focus on work.